Private & Small Group Tours to Bosnia

 Places to visit in Bosnia-Herzegovina and on our Balkan tours

 Why visit Bosnia-Herzegovina?

-Modern Bosnia-Herzegovina is a complex fusion of cultures: the main ethnic groups of Orthodox Christian Serbs, Bosniak Muslims and Catholic Croats has once more rediscovered its social harmony and mosques and churches stand proudly together in a nation that has traditionally celebrated its diversity.
-Yet a tour of the array of remarkable historic sites and natural wonders offers the visitor an insight into a land which has experienced the highs and lows of dramatic shifts in social influences.
+Modern Bosnia-Herzegovina is a complex fusion of cultures.
+The main ethnic groups of Orthodox Christian Serbs, Bosniak Muslims, and Catholic Croats have once more rediscovered their social harmony, and mosques and churches stand proudly together in a nation that has traditionally celebrated its diversity.
+Yet a tour of the array of remarkable historic sites and natural wonders offers the visitor an insight into a land that has experienced the highs and lows of dramatic shifts in social influences.

-Bosnia is a world which still eludes most travellers, but one which boasts natural and historic beauty to whet every appetite.
+Bosnia is a world that still eludes most travellers, but one which boasts natural and historic beauty to whet every appetite.

 FAQs About Holidays in Bosnia

 Is Bosnia safe for tourists?

 The level of crime in Bosnia is generally low, with crimes committed against tourists being rare.
 However, much like other European destinations, you should be wary of pickpockets in crowded and popular areas as well as on public transport.
 As you would in any foreign country, during your travels to Bosnia-Herzegovina, you should remain vigilant and stick to populated areas, particularly at night time.

 What is the best time to visit Bosnia and Herzegovina?